marionbarker/loopdocs/docs/gh-actions/gh-update.md

 ???+ question "FAQs (click to open/close)"
     - **Do I need a computer?** No.
     - **Did the directions change?** Yes.
-With the release of 3.4, we recommend you configure for automatic update and build.
-You should not need to visit this page again with released code.
+With the release of 3.2.4, we recommend you configure for automatic update and build.
     - **What if I don't want automatic update or automatic build?** See this section [Modify Automatic Building](#modify-automatic-building)
     - **What happens to my existing builds if I change my&nbsp;<span translate="no">GitHub Personal Access Token</span>?** Nothing.
 It only affect future builds.
 Previous build will be available for the full 90 days.